 Target Range: 0 - 500 ppm The Salinity decreased slightly over the testing history.
 A major concern for lakes is the accumulation of salts, particularly from road salt.
 It is important to continue monitoring the salinity in future years to see if this trend worsens.
 Conclusion Overall, the water quality of Orange Lake was very good this year.
 The dissolved oxygen remained very healthy even in the heat of summer.
 Nutrient levels were within their target ranges, but we will continue to watch the long-term increases.
-The transparency was very good in the spring and summer.
+The transparency showed a slight improvedment.
 All other water quality parameters were excellent.
 Despite a heavily developed watershed and homes surrounding the lake, Orange Lake is a valuable water resource with healthy water quality.
 There will always be areas that the quality of the water could improve, primarily nutrients.
 You should take pride in the lake and continue your efforts toward improving it.
 Completed and Certified by:

 Peter Filpansick, B.S.
-Aquatic Biologist
+Aquatic Biologist December 20th, 2019 Date:

-Experience the LakePro Difference

-Complete Water Management

-Date: